reinoud/xkcdpass/README.md

 # XKCDPASS

 Generate a "xkcd-style" random password.
-Passwords contain an adjective, noun, verb, adverb, to have a change to construct a sentence.
+Passwords contain an adjective, noun, verb, adverb, to have a chance to construct a sentence.
 At least it might be pronouncable and memorizable, while still being quite safe. (there are [discussions](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html) about this, but it still is better than 'welcome123')